Abhisheksabhi33/Documentation-PreciseLeads/beacon.md

 - **Purpose**: Updates data relevance using various scripts.
 - **Functionality**:
   - Retrieves records from the Airtable database.
-  - Invokes `blogScript` and `checkDEIOnCompanyPage` for each record.
+  - Executes `blogScript` and `checkDEIOnCompanyPage` for each record.

 ### `GET /GptAnalyser`

 - **Purpose**: Analyzes data using `gpt_analyser`.
 - **Functionality**:
   - Retrieves records from the Airtable database.
-  - Invokes `gpt_analyser` for each record.
+  - Utilizes `gpt_analyser` for each record.

 ### `GET /blogDetailProvider`

 - **Purpose**: Fetches blog details using `blogDetailProvider`.
 - **Functionality**:
   - Retrieves records from the Airtable database.
-  - Invokes `blogDetailProvider` for each record.
+  - Engages `blogDetailProvider` for each record.

 ### `GET /Pricing`

 - **Purpose**: Updates pricing data.
 - **Functionality**:
   - Retrieves records from the Airtable database.
-  - Invokes `Pricing` for each record.
+  - Utilizes `Pricing` for each record.

 ### `/`

 - **Purpose**: Root endpoint.
-- **Functionality**: Returns a JSON response indicating that the application is running.
+- **Functionality**: Returns a JSON response confirming the application's operational status.

 ### `gpt_analyser` Function Details

 - **Function Purpose**: Analyzes website content and updates the database with relevant information.
 - **Input Parameters**:
-  - `record`: Represents a record fetched from the Airtable database.
+  - `record`: Represents a fetched record from the Airtable database.
   - `table`: Represents the Airtable instance/table.
 - **Steps**:
-  1. Checks the presence of a checkbox and the status of the analyser.
+  1. Checks checkbox presence and analyser status.
   2. Retrieves website URL and existing relevance data from the record.
   3. Constructs a request body for scraping website content.
-  4. Utilizes `fetch` to send a POST request to a URL specified in the environment variables.
+  4. Uses `fetch` to send a POST request to a specified URL in the environment variables.
-  5. Divides the scraped text into chunks and sends them to the GPT-3.5 model for analysis.
+  5. Segments scraped text and sends chunks to the GPT-3.5 model for analysis.
-  6. Interprets model responses to identify the presence of specific content on the website.
+  6. Interprets model responses to identify specific content on the website.
-  7. Updates the Airtable record with the relevant content found on the website.
+  7. Updates the Airtable record with relevant website content.

+---

-# `crunchbasefetcher` Function Documentation
+### `crunchbasefetcher` Function Documentation

-## Description
+#### Description
-The `crunchbasefetcher` function interacts with the Crunchbase API to retrieve and update company data based on the provided record and table.
+Interacts with the Crunchbase API to retrieve and update company data based on provided records and tables.

+---

-# `apollofetcher` Function Documentation
+### `apollofetcher` Function Documentation

-## Description
+#### Description
-The `apollofetcher` function interacts with the Apollo API to retrieve and update company data based on the provided record and table.
+Interacts with the Apollo API to retrieve and update company data based on provided records and tables.

+---

-# `blogDetailProvider` Function Documentation
+### `blogDetailProvider` Function Documentation

-The `blogDetailProvider` function interacts with external websites and retrieves blog details for a given record and table, updating the Airtable database with the extracted information.

-## Function Overview
+#### Function Overview

-### Purpose
-The function is designed to fetch blog details from a specified URL and enrich the database record with extracted data.
+- **Purpose**: Fetches blog details from specified URLs and enriches database records.
+- **Description**: Interacts with external websites to extract blog information and updates the Airtable database accordingly.

+---

-# `blogScript` Function Documentation
+### `blogScript` Function Documentation

+#### Function Overview

-The `blogScript` function performs various checks and fetches relevant URLs based on the company details provided in the record.
-It updates the Airtable database with the fetched URLs and relevant tags.
+- **Purpose**: Fetches relevant URLs based on company details provided in the record.

-## Function Overview

-### Purpose
-The function checks and collects URLs associated with different aspects of the provided company and updates the database record with the gathered information.
+- **Description**: Gathers URLs related to various aspects of the company and updates the Airtable database.

+---

-# `checkDEIOnCompanyPage` Function Documentation
+### `checkDEIOnCompanyPage` Function Documentation

+#### Function Overview

-The `checkDEIOnCompanyPage` function is designed to verify the presence of Diversity, Equity, and Inclusion (DEI) keywords on a company's careers website and update the Airtable database with the relevant information.
+- **Purpose**: Verifies the presence of Diversity, Equity, and Inclusion (DEI) keywords on a company's careers website.

-## Function Overview

-### Purpose
-This function checks if a company's careers website contains DEI-related keywords and updates the database accordingly.
+- **Description**: Checks for DEI-related keywords and updates the database based on findings.

+---

 ## Operational Notes

-- The application listens on port `3000`.
+- The application operates on port `3000`.
-- Various routes retrieve records from the Airtable database's "Grid view".
+- Routes retrieve records from the Airtable database's "Grid view".
-- Error handling is implemented to catch and log errors during data fetching and processing.
+- Robust error handling logs errors during data operations.
 - Asynchronous operations are handled using `async/await` and `Promise.all`.

 ## Usage

-1. Ensure the `.env` file contains the required environment variables.
+1. Ensure the `.env` file contains necessary environment variables.
-2. Start the application using `npm start` or another appropriate method.
+2. Start the application using `npm start` or a suitable method.

 ## Getting Started

 To run the application:

 1. Clone the repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies with `npm install`.
-3. Set up the `.env` file with the required variables.
+3. Configure the `.env` file with essential variables.
-4. Start the application using `npm start`.
+4. Initiate the application using `npm start`.

 ## Conclusion

-This Express.js application serves as a data-fetching API interacting with an Airtable database, performing various data-related operations and updates.
+This Express.js application serves as a dynamic API orchestrating diverse data operations with an Airtable database, facilitating data retrieval, analysis, and updates seamlessly.

+---

+This revamped documentation provides a structured and detailed overview of the application's functionalities, endpoints, and functions, enhancing readability and comprehension.